View Document Text

 • Consulting on technology and business needs

-Services That Do Not Directly Benefit Clients: Schwab
+Services That Indirectly Benefit Clients: Schwab also

-accounts and operating our firm.
-They include investment
+operating our firm.
+They include investment research,

-our clients’ accounts, including accounts not maintained at
+clients’ accounts, including accounts not maintained at

 Schwab.